ismailfaruqi/tech-choices/README.md

 Kafka is a very fast messaging system and very easy to configure.
 It is very complex to set up the operational tools around it, however it is pretty maintenance-free once it is going.

+### 17: Platform Architecture: One subnet for one module

+If we really need subnetting, better add one subnet for each module, and apply ACLs based on that.

 ## Programming and Architecture

 ### 1. Programming Language: Java